-Where repairs and maintenance issues require a qualified tradesperson, the Department of Housing has panel contractors who deliver this work.
+Where repairs and maintenance issues require a qualified tradesperson, the department has panel contractors who deliver this work.

 Reporting repairs and maintenance

 You can report repairs and maintenance issues to your local housing maintenance officer or the local community housing officer.
 Alternatively you can contact the Department of Local Government, Housing and Community Development.